 How Resume Distribution Works

-There are a few different ways that you can distribute your resume.
+There are a few different ways that you can spread your resume far and wide.
 You can distribute your resume for free, or you can pay a small fee.
 There are also time differences depending on the method you use for resume distribution.
 Before deciding how you are going to go about getting your resume to employers consider the pros and cons of the different ways of distribution that are available to you.

 Manually Searching for Jobs